mmalloul/ai-assistant/README.md

 ### Optional Data Directory Setup

 To analyze documents, you need to create a `data` folder in the project's root directory or specify a custom path in `config.py`.
-If done correctly, it will notify you that it's indexing the files on startup.
+If done correctly, it will notify you that it's indexing the files on startup. **Keep in mind that the size of the directory can have impact on the speed of the application.**

 This directory will be used to store and index documents for analysis:

 1. Create a `data` folder in the root of your cloned repository: